rishabhChaurasia/lara_store/SECURITY.md

 - Review and audit custom code for security vulnerabilities
 - Limit access to admin panel to authorized personnel only
 - Monitor logs for suspicious activity
+- Regularly review user roles and permissions
+- Enable two-factor authentication for all admin accounts
+- Check for and apply security updates regularly

 ## Supported Versions